Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Substance Abuse Counselor Degree Options in Kansas

-There are plenty of options to consider when pursuing a substance abuse counselor degree program in Kansas.
+There are numerous options to consider when pursuing a degree in substance abuse counseling in the state of Kansas.
 For example, Washburn University offers a BAS in Family and Human Services – Addiction Counseling, and Kansas State University offers a Bachelor’s in Addiction Counseling.

 A growing number of colleges and universities also offer online bachelor’s degrees in areas related to addiction counseling.
-These programs allow students to complete their degree from the comfort of their home, thereby offering a superb level of convenience.
+These programs enable students to complete their degree from the comfort of their own homes, thereby offering a superb level of convenience.

 Ottawa University